 Drivers cannot simply rely on safety technology to avoid hitting pedestrians.
 Instead, they must always pay close attention to the road at all times.
 If a distracted driver hits a pedestrian because the auto-braking technology failed, the driver should also be held responsible for being distracted.

-The Austin personal injury lawyers at the law firm of Terry & Kelly, PLLC, represent pedestrian accident victims after serious injuries.
+The Austin personal injury lawyers at the law firm of TK Injury Lawyers, represent pedestrian accident victims after serious injuries.
 Call (512)-910-2000 or contact us online for your free consultation about a possible case.